ava-labs/core-mobile/docs/patches.md

 - disable indicatorPulse logic as it uses the deprecated `useSharedValueEffect` and causes `Null is not an object (evaluating ‘dispatcher.useRef’)`
 - add an assertion around pointsInRange logic to prevent `Undefined is not an object pointsInRange`
 - add support for shadowColor prop
+- disable selection dot's getYForX logic as it runs on JS thread and drastically slows down Android

 2/ CreateGraphPath.ts
 - disable isExactPointInsidePixelRatio logic as it creates invalid graphs. more info here https://github.com/margelo/react-native-graph/issues/70